-If a student has been granted testing accommodations from Testing and Disability Services (TDS), the student will be required to complete their exam at the Testing Center on the Summerville Campus.
+If a student has been granted testing accommodations from Testing and Disability Services (TDS), the student will be required to complete their exam at one of the Testing Center locations (either assigned to the Summerville Campus or location in the Greenblatt library).
 Students may be required to start their exam as early as 7:30 AM in order to minimize the amount of lecture time missed following the exam.
 Students receiving testing accommodations are also expected to take their exam at the date and time specified by the course director.